Rosuav/TF2BuffBot/README.md

 See [knobs](knobs.md) for a full list of tweakable knobs and some advice on how they affect gameplay.

+Known bugs: Some effects don't reset on death, some do reset when you touch a resupply locker, and there's not a lot of consistency.

 Bot Control
 -----------